garylb2/async-js-example/docs/ConcurrencyLimit.md

 N.B.: Use a library to impose concurrency limits, as the required code is complicated and arcane (and other people have already made robust libraries).

 ## Visuals
-`The example below assumes that you have a set of 6 asynchronous operations that are invoked at the same time, but with different concurrency limits.`
+`The example below assumes that you have a set of 6 asynchronous operations that are invoked at the same time, with the results of using different concurrency limits.`

 ![Concurrency Limit Diagram](images/Concurrency.png)